MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_contentupdates.md

 ms.date: 3/30/2020
 description: Learning pathways April 2020 Content Updates
 ---
-# Learning pathways Content Updates
+# Microsoft 365 Learning Pathways Content Updates
 Learning pathways strives to adhere to a quarterly content update cycle.
 The following list the content updates for April 2020.

 ## April 2020 Content Updates
- In response to current events, the April 2020 Content Update provides learning playlists and resources focused on enabling remote work in your organization.
-We’ve added a new set of Work Remotely playlists, significantly updated the Microsoft Teams content, especially for Teams meetings, and added a new set of Office for the Web playlists.
+ In response to current events, the April 2020 Content Update provides learning playlists and resources designed to enable remote work in your organization.
+We’ve added a new set of Work remotely playlists, significantly updated the Microsoft Teams content, especially for Teams meetings, added a new set of Office for the web playlists, and added new Microsoft Forms assets.
 As part of the update, we've also provided a list of Remote Work resources for administrators.

  To learn more about how content updates are applied, and how to manage content updates, see [Manage Content Updates](custom_contentupdatesmanage.md).
 The following lists the April 2020 Microsoft 365 learning pathways content updates.

-### Office 365 has been rebranded to Microsoft 365
+### Office 365 was rebranded to Microsoft 365
 Office 365 has been rebranded to Microsoft 365.
 The name change is reflected throughout the Microsoft 365 learning pathways content.

-### Updated Playlists
+### New or Updated Playlists
+The following playlists have been added or updated.

-#### Work Remotely (2 new playlists/11 new assets)
+#### Work remotely (2 new playlists/11 new assets)
-A new Work Remotely subcategory has been added to learning pathways that features the following playlists and assets:
+A new Work remotely subcategory was added to learning pathways that features the following playlists and assets:

 ![cg-contentupdate-apr2020-01.png](media/cg-contentupdate-apr2020-01.png)